Synopsis: The Queen's Gambit (Series 2020)

 Harry Beltik (Harry Melling)

-• A former Kentucky State Champion who becomes Beth's friend and occasional mentor.
-His relationship with Beth helps her refine her chess skills.
+• The former Kentucky State Champion who becomes Beth's friend and sometimes adviser.
+His relationship with Beth is something that makes her gain deeper understanding of her chess skills.

 Benny Watts (Thomas Brodie-Sangster)

-• He is the United States National Champion who becomes Beth’s mentor and friend.
-His influence is helping her in her preparations for the international stage.
+• He is the United States National Champion who becomes Beth’s trainer and friend.
+His effect includes guiding her in her international preparations stage.

 Vasily Borgov (Marcin Dorociński)